Have fun teaching language skills with these fingerplays and preschool songs for fall.

-I’m going to share some of my favorite songs and fingerplays for Autumn, and resources you can use to create a whole themed unit around many of them.
+I’m going to share some of my favorite fingerplays and preschool songs and fingerplays for fall, and resources you can use to create a whole themed unit around many of them.

-Why should you do fingerplays and songs with preschoolers?
+Why should you use fingerplays and songs with preschoolers?

-Music, rhythm, and rhyme are all powerful tools for learning and for getting verbal with your littles.
+Music, rhythm, and rhyme are all powerful tools for learning and getting verbal with your littles.
 Here are just a few of their magical, language-boosting powers:

 1. Catchy but simple music gives children the opportunity to hear and practice the rhythm of language.

 What a great way to work on prosody!
 Repeated practice with pitch, rhythm, and tempo are built right in.